Keenan McCardell

 Keenan Wayne McCardell (/mᵻˈkɑːrdᵻl/; born January 6, 1970) is an American football coach and former wide receiver who is the wide receivers coach for the Minnesota Vikings of the National Football League (NFL).
-He previously served as the wide receivers coach for the Jacksonville Jaguars, University of Maryland, College Park and Washington Redskins.
+He previously served as the wide receivers coach for the Jacksonville Jaguars, University of Maryland, College Park, and Washington Redskins.

-McCardell played college football for the University of Nevada, Las Vegas (UNLV) and was drafted by the Washington Redskins in the 12th round of the 1991 NFL Draft.
+McCardell played college football for the University of Nevada, Las Vegas (UNLV) and was drafted by the Washington Redskins in the 12th round of the 1991 NFL draft.
 He played for 17 seasons in the NFL and also played for the Cleveland Browns, Jacksonville Jaguars, Tampa Bay Buccaneers, San Diego Chargers and Houston Texans.
 A two-time Pro Bowl selection, McCardell won two Super Bowl rings, with the Redskins in 1991 and the Tampa Bay Buccaneers in 2002.

-Early years
+Early life

 McCardell is the son of Arthur and Mattie McCardell.
 He attended Waltrip High School in Houston, Texas.
 He was a three-sport athlete, playing quarterback in football as well as participating in basketball and track.